Ancient Mesopotamia for Kids - Sumer, Babylon, Assyria

 Thousands of year ago, there were three major civilizations in ancient Mesopotamia - ancient Sumer, ancient Babylon, and ancient Assyria.
-These were the first real civilizations in ancient times.
+The Sumerians are known as the inventors; the Babylonians as the builders; the Assyrians as the warriors.
+Sumer was first, in the south.
+Babylon in time took over.
+The northern region was dominated by the Assyrian culture.
+Collectively, these three civilizations were the first real civilizations in ancient times.
 That's why ancient Mesopotamia is nicknamed the Cradle (or birth) of Civilization.
 It's other nickname is "the land between two rivers".

 Geography, History, Government